hbcarlos/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

   - if all `metadata.parameters` of a kernel spec file do not include free form (text inputs, textarea) where a user can put any information from frontend side.
 If so such a kernel spec file is save and we show a dialog window for a user.

  If a kernel spec file is not secure then we check whether we setup a flag    `allowed_insecure_kernelspec_params` as true during a running the app.
 If so, show a dialog window.
 If not, we still have the bunch of kernel spec files that can be used for customization or not and the task is to run a secure kernel without failing.
 And if we have the new type of kernel spec file, then we should use its `default values` for each kernel custom parameter.
 Otherwise the kernel will fail.

+ A user can see a dialog which suggests to select kernel parameters if a user clicks on a kernel icon on Launcher or calls a selecting kernel dialog.
+The `custom_kernel_specs` object inludes user selection and it is proceed on jupyter_client side.
+If a kernel spec file includes custom kernel variables but a user has not selected anything then `default values` which are in a kernel spec file will be taken.
+ If `custom_kernel_specs`is not empty than the another part of algorithm takes a certain kernel spec file and replace kernel custom variables